Credit Repair Kit For Dummies - Steve Bucci - E-Book

 Where to Go from Here

 You get to choose what happens next.
 This book is packed with information to help you repair your credit.
 You can use the table of contents and index to jump directly to the topics of most interest to you, or you can start at the beginning of the book and take it from there.
 With the information in Credit Repair Kit For Dummies, you can get great credit and keep it great for the long haul.
-We wish you all the best in achieving your dreams, which increasingly require good credit to realize.
+I wish you all the best in achieving your dreams, which increasingly require good credit to realize.
 You and your family deserve it.

 Part 1